p2xai/localcobalt-nighty/README.md

 # Unified Cobalt Tools

-A comprehensive suite of tools for downloading media and converting videos to GIFs, designed for use with Nighty bot.
+A comprehensive suite of tools for downloading media and converting videos to GIFs, designed for use with Nighty.

 ## Features